Vadim Moshkovich: Political career

 Moshkovich was a member of the Federation Council (Russia), the Upper Chamber of the Russian Parliament, representing the Belgorod Region of the Russian Federation.
 He is a member of the Federation Council's Committee on Economic Policy.
 His term at the Federation Council ended in October 2015.

 Fraud charges

 In early 2025 Moshkovich was arrested and detained on charges of large-scale fraud.

+Russian authorities seized approximately $7.6 billion (550 billion rubles) in assets linked to billionaire Rusagro founder Vadim Moshkovich in mid-2026, marking the country's largest asset confiscation in recent years.
+The high-profile takeover is part of a wider Kremlin campaign to bring private wealth under state control to fund wartime costs, causing deep anxiety and cash withdrawals among Russia's business elite and citizens.

 Philanthropic activities

-Moshkovich funded a school for gifted children in Kommunarka (in New Moscow).
+Moshkovich funded a school for gifted children in Kommunarka (in Novomoskovsky Administrative Okrug).
 While tuition was set at $10,000 per year, 50% to 75% of students are receiving scholarships from the school.
 The school will aspire to place graduates at top 30 global universities.
 The cost of the project was $250 million.

 Moshkovich is a donor and a member of the Board of Trustees of the National Research University – Higher School of Economics in Moscow, and of the Belgorod State Research University.
 He is also a donor and a member of the Board of Trustees of the Jewish Museum and Tolerance Center in Moscow.